Available with Image Analyst license.

 Reclassify an image after classification

 Use the Reclassify within a region tool to draw a polygon on the classified image.
 The current class within this polygon will be changed to the new class.
-You can use the Any class to change all the pixels within the region to the new class.
+You can use the Any class to change all the pixels or objects within the region to the new class.